harena-lab/harena-docs/versum/reference.md

   Hey doctor, you must come here.
 ~~~

-## Questions
+## Question
 User inputs, in the current version, are represented by the question mark between braces `{? }`.
-The following example represents an input for the variable `hypothesis`, which will be interpreted by the MeSH vocabulary.
+The following example represents an input for the variable `hypothesis`, which will be interpreted by the [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) (Medical Subject Headings) vocabulary.
 It is followed by a list of right options (separated by commas) and wrong options (after the semi-colon):
 ~~~markdown
 {?1 hypothesis:mesh#pericarditis,myopericarditis,pericardial inflammation,pericardial infection,pericardial effusion;infarction,myocardial infarction,coronary syndrome,acute coronary syndrome,ischemia,myocardial ischemia,coronary insufficiency,angina,angina pectoris}
 ~~~